500 Rule vs. NPF Rule for Sharp Stars

 This NPF Rule has now been added to the excellent PhotoPills app to get real time shutter speed recommendations as you pan through the sky with your smartphone.
 Read more about it here: https://www.photopills.com/blog/update-photopills-now-and-avoid-trails-your-milky-way-photos There are screenshots on how to use it down below.

-A common rule of thumb to figure out your maximum shutter speed for sharp stars at night is to divide 500 by your focal length.
+Wide angle lenses let you use longer exposures at night without stars streaking.
+A frequently used rule of thumb is to divide 500 by your focal length for the maximum number of seconds you can use for an exposure and still get acceptably sharp stars.
 Sometimes it's called the 600 Rule or the 400 Rule or several other numbers that can be used depending on your sensor size.
-It's a very inaccurate rule today as it was designed for 35mm film grain at higher ISOs; current digital sensors far out-resolve grainy film, especially with high-megapixel count, medium format, or printing larger than 20" x 30".
+It’s a relative figure—stars don’t appear to move as fast near the north star, but the further away from Polaris and the closer to the equator you get, the faster the stars appear to move.
+It's also a very inaccurate rule today as it was designed for 35mm film grain at higher ISOs; current digital sensors far out-resolve grainy film, especially with high-megapixel count, medium format, or printing larger than 20" x 30".
 It does not take into account pixel density, aperture, or diffraction.
 However, it is an easy formula to remember and calculate in your head in the field, so it is often used.
-I recommend subtracting 5 or 10 seconds from the result if you wish to print large from a high-resolution sensor.
+If you don’t have a 35mm full frame sensor, divide again by the crop factor (1.6 for Canon crop sensor DSLRs, 1.5 for Nikon crop sensor DSLRs, and 2 for most mirrorless cameras).
+14mm to 35mm on a full frame sensor is best for Milky Way photography.
+50mm and higher usually needs a tracker to avoid streaking at long enough shutter speeds.

 Updated on 2017-04-17: added several more camera models and a new column for lens mount type.